sunfishcode/origin/example-crates/tiny/README.md

 This disables the creation of a `.eh_frame_hdr` section, which we don't need since we won't be doing any unwinding.

-> `-n`

-This turns off page alignment of sections, so that we don't waste any space on padding bytes.

 > `-N`

 This sets code sections to be writable, so that they can be loaded into memory together with data.
 Ordinarily, having read-only code is a very good thing, but making them writable can save a few bytes.

+A related flag is `-n`, which may help code size in some cases, but we don't use it here because it's not available in the mold linker.

-The `-n` and `-N` flags dont actually help our example here, but they can save some code size in larger programs.
+The `-n` and `-N` flags don't actually help our example here, but they may save some code size in larger programs.

 > `--build-id=none`